external-mirrors/phoenix/README.md

 ### Multiple _screens_
 Multiple displays (monitors) are going to be supported but not X11 screens.

+### Exclusive access
+GrabServer has no effect in Phoenix.

 ### Endian-swapped client/server
 This can be reconsidered if there is a reason.